The battle of clean and dirty qubits in the era of partial error correction: Analytical Investigation

 \subsection{Concentration of expectation values}

-In this section we present two analytical models in which exponential scaling effects due to noise are observed, even though a proportion of the registers are noise-free.
+In this section, we present two analytical models in which exponential scaling effects due to noise are observed, even though a proportion of the registers are noise-free.
 Such scaling effects are present even if there is only one noisy register.
 The two settings demonstrate two different mechanisms in which noise can spread through a system via entangling gates.
-In the first setting, we consider the case where initially separable subsystems of clean and dirty qubits are allowed to interact via CNOT gates.
-Here, we find that the CNOTs allow entropy to spread from noisy to clean registers despite the fact that no entanglement is actually created between the subsystems.
-In the second setting, we consider the case where a portion of the noisy and clean qubits are initialized to an entangled state.
-We show that, due to the presence of the initial entanglement, local noise in the dirty qubits leads to decoherence and information loss in the joint system of all clean and dirty qubits even if the two subsystems no longer interact.
-In both models, we find that the output distribution of the circuit, as measured in the computational basis, is exponentially indistinguishable from the uniform distribution.
+In the first setting, we consider a simple circuit where clean and dirty qubits interact via cycles of CNOT gates.
+Here, we find that the CNOTs allow entropy to spread from noisy to clean registers despite the fact that if the initial state is in the computational basis, no entanglement is actually created between the subsystems.
+In the second case, we consider a setting where two subsystems, which can in principle be initially disconnected, undergo an entangled measurement.
+We show that, due to the entangled measurement, local noise in the dirty qubits leads to decoherence and information loss in the joint system of all clean and dirty qubits.
+In both models, we find that the output distribution of the circuit, as measured in the computational basis, is exponentially indistinguishable from the uniform distribution with increasing circuit depth.
+However, in both settings, this concentration effect is dampened with increasing number of clean qubits, compared to the number of dirty qubits.

-In the first setting we consider the interaction of local noise with CNOT ladders, as shown in Figure \ref{fig:ladder}.
-Ladders of 2-qubit gates can be found as a primitive quantum machine learning settings (e.g. in \cite{havlivcek2019supervised}) as well as in variational quantum algorithms settings (e.g. for the unitary coupled cluster ansatz when one implements an exponentiation of a multi qubit Pauli operator \cite{taube2006new}).
+In the first setting, we consider the interaction of local noise with CNOT ladders, as shown in Figure \ref{fig:ladder}.
+Ladders of 2-qubit gates can be found as a primitive quantum machine learning settings (e.g. in \cite{havlivcek2019supervised}) as well as in variational quantum algorithms settings (e.g. for the unitary coupled cluster ansatz when one implements an exponentiation of a multi-qubit Pauli operator \cite{taube2006new}).
 In order to understand how such ladders interact with noise, we consider a simplified model where layers of CNOT ladders are interleaved with instances of local depolarizing noise, where the local noise only acts on the first $n_d$ qubits.
 In the following proposition, proved in Appendix~\ref{app:th}, we show how the output distribution converges with circuit depth.

 \begin{proposition} Consider the circuit in Figure \ref{fig:ladder} with $L$ layers, $n_d$ dirty qubits each with depolarizing noise with depolarizing probability $p$ in each layer, and computational basis measurement $O_{z_n}=\dya{z_n}$; $z_n \in \{0,1\}^n$.
 Denote the channel that describes the action of the CNOT ladders and noise in the circuit as $\WC^{(n_d)}_L$.
 For any input state $\rho$, the expectation value concentrates as